 Is Human Urine Good for Citrus Trees?

 Human urine is good for citrus trees as long as it’s low in sodium and diluted.
 Sodium levels in urine largely depend on diet.
-With the Standard American Diet, excess sodium, preservatives, and medications are often present and can pass through urine and be harmful to citrus trees.
+With the Standard American Diet, excess sodium, preservatives, and medications are often present and can pass through urine, all of which are often harmful to plants.

 Additionally, diets too high in protein can cause excess nitrogen levels and can be harmful to citrus trees.